fredbi/go-trace/README.md

 The main idea is to unify logging and tracing, and insulate the app layer from the intricacies of tracing.

-This repo provides a few wrappers around a `zap.Logger`:
+This repositories provides a few wrappers around a `zap.Logger`:
 * a logger factory based on zap logger, with a convenient builder to link logs to trace spans
 * a logger builder, e.g. to initialize a root logger for your service

+TODOs:
+* [] explore how to expose zerolog as an alternative to zap

 ### Usage